alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 [//a]: # (This just to pair quotes")

+For attentive readers,
+that last `"end": 0` is just added to have a valid JSON without having to remove the trailing comma.

 And the logging library used here is an adaptation of [Matthieu Tourne's](https://github.com/mtourne/nginx_log_by_lua/blob/master/logging.lua), which you can